NetApp/FSx-ONTAP-samples-scripts/Terraform_samples/terraform_deployment/README.md

     * Auto tiering policy with 31 cooling days

 > [!NOTE]
-> All of the above configuration parameters can be modified for your preference by assigning your own values in the _variables.tf_ file!
+> All of the above configuration parameters can be modified for your preference by assigning your own values in the module block!

 ## Prerequisites